KugleBlitz007/malou/malou-website/README.md

 ## When clonning the website, cd to malou-website  and run : npm install

+## Install this on vscode for react shortcuts

 ## This app uses tailwind, use this install guide https://tailwindcss.com/docs/installation/using-vite or just : npm install tailwindcss @tailwindcss/vite

 ## This app uses flowbite with tailwind : npm install flowbite
 ## Mobile needs this too : npm install flowbite-react

+## Need this for internal rooting : npm install react-router-dom

 ## Starting the website with : npm run dev

-## if wanting to run over a network for virtual device debugging using chrome tools :  npm run dev -- --host
+## if wanting to run over a network for virtual device debugging using chrome tools :  npm run dev host